Sami-Zafar26/Tasky/README.md

 # Tasky
 This project involves admin assigning tasks to users.
-Once they complete the tasks, they earn money in cents. and this project is made in laravel framework
+Once they complete the tasks, they earn money in cents. and this project is made in laravel framework and frontend is design, designed by # [Soft UI Dashboard Laravel](https://www.creative-tim.com/product/paper-dashboard)

 ## Installation
 * First Download the project and open folder aurora in your favourite ide like vs-code